Pranav-Talwar/Workspace/@notes/study/N01_deployment.md

-s3(object store)-  (ex - cloudfront) for uploading objects such as images or videos/ -one cdn(distributor)- finds the object from s3 and caches it and distributes it/ -multiple pop (point of presence) edge networks for backends / no caching npm run build for dist / use serve for dist
+s3(object store)-  (ex - cloudfront) for uploading objects such as images or videos/ -one cdn(distributor)- finds the object from s3 and caches it and distributes it/ -multiple pop (point of presence) edge networks for backends / no caching npm run build for dist / use serve for dis